 Myth #9: Bands Love Line Dances

-Contrary to popular belief, bands don’t love line dances.
-The days of the electric slide are gone.
+Contrary to popular belief, bands don’t love line dances and the days of the electric slide are gone!
 For the most part, bands don’t integrate line dances into their performance unless specifically requested.
-In fact, the majority of our couples list line dances on their do not play list.
+In fact, most of our couples list line dances on their do not play list.
 Still, it’s best to see the band live before signing on so you know exactly what to expect, such as the lack of line dances.
 At BVTLive, we have free showcases featuring multiple bands so that couples can get a taste of what we have to offer.
 Line dances may have gone out of style, but an entertaining night out doesn’t have too!

 Myth #10: The Entertainment Only Shows Up to Play Music

 In general, you hire your wedding entertainment to show up and play music.
 However, there is much more than just feeling out the crowd and packing the dance floor.
-There are a number of responsibilities your band or DJ will handle throughout your event to make the night a success all while entertaining your wedding guests.
-Professional bands or DJ’s will work with your venue and other professionals as well as direct guests throughout the night, handle formal announcements and work with the other wedding vendors in order to achieve a smoothly run event.
+There are several responsibilities your band or DJ will handle throughout your event to make the night a success all while entertaining your wedding guests.
+Professional bands or DJ’s will work with your venue and other professionals as well as direct guests throughout the night, handle formal announcements and work with the other wedding vendors to achieve a smoothly run event.

 Book BVTLive! for your Wedding Entertainment!